limo1996/SAT-Solver/python_wrapper/README.md

 ```
 - any cout output will be stored in: ``/cluster/home/<netz-id>/sat_solver/lsf.o<job-id>``
 - per test file output will be stored depending on what is done in ``bsub_script.sh``...
+- you can download the tar-ball that contains the measurements with the command that was printed in the last line of the
+output (<there_will_be_a_command_here> from above)